-- 3.1 Pupils who are being bullied may show changes in behaviour, eg becoming shy and nervous, feigning illness, taking unusual absences or clinging to adults. - 3.2 There may be changes in work patterns, a lack of concentration, or truancy. - 3.3 All staff should be aware of these possibilities and to report promptly any suspicions of bullying to the Director of Wellbeing who will liaise with the Head and any relevant staff. - 3.4 All children are encouraged to report incidents of bullying whether they are the recipient or an observer.
+- Pupils who are being bullied may show changes in behaviour, eg becoming shy and nervous, feigning illness, taking unusual absences or clinging to adults. - There may be changes in work patterns, a lack of concentration, or truancy. - All staff should be aware of these possibilities and to report promptly any suspicions of bullying to the Director of Wellbeing who will liaise with the Head and any relevant staff. - All children are encouraged to report incidents of bullying whether they are the recipient or an observer.
 Those to whom they can talk are listed around school and in their Homework Diaries.
-Year 7 and 8 have a 'time to talk' app on their iPads where they can directly email the Director of Wellbeing. - 3.5 Copthorne is a 'telling' school.
+There is a 'worry box' situated in the dining hall for pupils to use which is checked on a twiceweekly basis. - Copthorne is a 'telling' school.
 Pupils are actively encouraged to tell if they witness or experience any form of unkindness.